 So, I think of myself as being into being gay (because I am gay, and basically I don't have any hang-ups about that as far as I know, at least compared to some other “men who have sex with men” or whoever) and also, like, I think of myself as being pretty into sex (insofar as sex is something that I enjoy, e.g. you could qualify me as homosexual).

 I do not remember, specifically, if this guy called himself a nudist or a naturist, or not.
-But I think he might have had some difficulty getting into some clubs if he did.
+But I think he might have had some difficulty getting into some naturist clubs if he did.
 Calling attention to the groin area—with jewelry or tattoos or whatever—definitely needs to be the subject of a blog post at some point...
-Suffice it to say, though, some people do not approve.
+Suffice it to say, though, a lot of naturists do not approve.

-I thought, at first, that I would write about Christian naturism.
+An aside: I thought, when first conceiving this post, that I would write about Christian naturism.
 To be sure, there are lots of Christian naturists, and seemingly much more in North America than, say, in Europe—but that makes sense given that there are so many more true-believing and church-attending Christians in North America.
-I only really want to make two generalizations about these Christian naturists: first, that they do not understood anything in their religion to be in contradiction with a practice of nudism (and, in a number of cases, they may in fact believe that the Bible exhorts them to take off their clothes); and two, they are mostly also participants in, or orientated towards, something that's worth calling family nudism/naturism.
+So, in lieu of being too focused on certain parts of the world versus others, I only really want to make two generalizations about Christian naturists.

 Gay naturism has an outsized presence on the naturist internet, I think, compared to what it corresponds to in the embodied world and/or the population of gay men.
 I have a theory as to why this might be (very quickly: gay men are more likely than the average person to be interested in nudism, and gay men are also more likely to spend a lot of the time meeting each other and/or “building community” on the internet), but that can be put aside for now.